 - Creating a User-Friendly Site Architecture: Designing intuitive navigation and logical page organization.

-- Implementing basic on-page SEO: Ensuring that all pages have appropriate titles and meta descriptions.
+- Implementing basic on-page SEO: Ensuring that all pages have appropriate titles and meta descriptions that search engines can parse/

-Now, let's focus on what you can do to maximize your content's chances of being indexed highly on search engines, and keep your website performing at its best.
+Now, let's focus on what you can do to maximize your SEO and keep your website performing at its best.

 Think of your website's content as its personality.
 Search engines love fresh, relevant, and valuable content.
 That means: